Housing Information for Landlords

 You do not need a Certificate of Fitness for your house if:

-- No renovation grant has been paid in the last 10 years
+- a renovation grant has been paid in the last 10 years

-- No HMO grant has been paid by the Northern Ireland Housing Executive (NIHE) in the last 10 years
+- a HMO Grant has been paid by the Northern Ireland Housing Executive (NIHE) in the last 10 years

 All application fees are non-refundable.